EarnCoinPool/dRep/Gov-action/K/K-Parameter.md

 > Block rewards per block = ~350 ADA

 [^19]: "Misconception: if K is raised to 1,000 pool rewards and SPO revenue will be cut in half" [https://incentives.solutions/misconception-if-k-is-raised-to-1-000-pool-rewards-and-spo-revenue-will-be-cut-in-half/](https://incentives.solutions/misconception-if-k-is-raised-to-1-000-pool-rewards-and-spo-revenue-will-be-cut-in-half/)

-According to the Cardano Constitution one of the overall goals of Economic parameters is to: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain"[^13] (Appendix I, Section 2.2: #2) According to the Constitution one Core Metric for Economic Parameters is the "Number and health of stake pools"[^14] (Appendix I, Section 2.2: Core Metrics)

-[^13]: "Ensure that stake pools are adequately rewarded for maintaining the Cardano Blockchain" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#22-economic-parameters](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#22-economic-parameters)

-[^14]: "Number and health of stake pools" [https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#core-metrics](https://github.com/IntersectMBO/cardano-constitution/blob/main/cardano-constitution-1/cardano-constitution-1.txt.md#core-metrics)

-Increasing K would satisfy both of these, the goal and the Core Metric.
-We would expect to see more healthy pools and more pools adequately rewarded.

 **Network Cost Argument:**
 While some have argued there will be a network cost as some pools will split and spin up new pools.
 It's important to note that those who split pools and spin up more pools are subverting the K parameter which is meant to set a cap on the ADA staked to one entity.
 So having increased infrastructure cost to those who look to split could be seen a deterrent to subverting the K parameter.